kfrank/kfrank.github.io/_posts/2014-08-25-everything-looks-the-same.md

 ![May 2014]({{ site.baseurl }}/assets/img/BndmDgaCAAAAtZ9.png)

 Immediately after, I was reminded that this trend is prevalent in a lot of places.
-Take for example InVision's latest redesign, which also uses similar placement of user interface elements and the same type treatment.
+Take for example InVision's latest redesign, which also uses similar placement of user interface elements and the same font and treatment.

 ![May 2014]({{ site.baseurl }}/assets/img/Bndn8MKCMAMUz4r.png)